-This lack of literature does not negate the influence of Greek culture and language on Jewish life.
-The impact of the Greek language and culture on first-century Judaism is so great that it cannot be calculated.
+This lack of literature does not negate the influence of Greek culture and language on Jewish life because of an obvious overarching fact.
+The impact of the Greek language and culture on first-century Judaism and everyone else within the Meditteranean, North Africa, and the Middle-East regions is so great that it cannot be calculated.

 It is no coincidence that the New Testament was written in Greek rather than Hebrew or Aramaic.

-In fact, no other language or culture, except perhaps English, have had so great a universal impact than Greek.
+In fact, no other language or culture, except perhaps English, has had so great a universal impact.